ShaneOxM/claude-sessions/README.md

 ## Credits

-Created by [Your Name] to enhance the Claude Code development experience.
+Created by ShaneOxM to enhance the Claude Code development experience ❤️